streamlit/docs/content/library/get-started/installation/use-python-environments.md

    ```bash
    pip install streamlit
    ```
-7. Test that the installation worked:
+7. Test that the installation worked by launching the Streamlit Hello example app:
    ```bash
    streamlit hello
    ```